An Introduction to the Adaptability® CliftonStrengths Theme

 Live With Adaptability: Don't let others abuse your inherent flexibility.
 Though your Adaptability talents serve you well, don't compromise your long-term success by bending to every whim, desire and demand of others.
 Use smart guidelines to help you decide when to flex and when to stand firm.

-Check out our in-depth webcasts from Gallup experts for more ideas on ways to use Adaptability to maximize your potential.
+Check out our in-depth videos from Gallup experts for more ways to use Adaptability to make the most of your potential.

 Discovering the collective talents of your team using the CliftonStrengths assessment is just the first step.